-Spare Air, by any standard, deserves 5 Stars and your serious consideration when it comes to securing your personal safety while diving.
+Spare Air, by any standard, deserves high marks and your serious consideration when it comes to securing your personal safety while diving.
 Superior safety products are driven by having a superior philosophy, and this is what sets Spare Air apart and makes it such a winner.

 The two most important features of Spare Air are availability and simplicity.
 It’s small, it’s light, and it’s easy to find a place for and mount it to your existing equipment.
 That translates directly into accessibility so you have it when the need arises.
 All that is necessary for success is to take it out, put the mouthpiece in, purge and begin your ascent.